SNOW AND ICE REMOVAL BY PROPERTY OWNERS

 Homeowners are required to remove snow and ice from the public sidewalk abutting their property within 24 hours of a snowfall or development of icy conditions.
 Icy or snow-covered sidewalks can be reported to the Engineering Department at 715-261-6740.
 Property owners will be sent a notice to remove the snow/ice, and if they do not comply within 48 hours, the walks will be cleared by City crews and the property owner will be billed.
 Repeated offenses may result in a citation being issued to the property owner.
 The current minimum charge is about $90 per property, but the actual charge could be more depending on the amount of work involved.

 During the winter, sand is available from the many sand barrels which are placed throughout the City.
-Please click here for a list of sand barrel locations.
+Please click here for a map of sand barrel locations.
 Sand is also available at the Department of Public Works, 400 Myron Street, from 7:00 a.m. to 3:30 p.m.
 Monday through Friday (stop at “Office” for assistance; proof of City of Wausau residency required).

 In accordance with City ordinance, residents are not permitted to deposit snow on any public street or alley.
 Snow removed from driveways, driveway approaches, and public sidewalk may be deposited on the boulevard area or on private property but not in streets or alleys.
 When snow is shoveled, blown, or plowed into a street, the additional snow packs down and eventually causes rough driving conditions.

 The City’s 236 miles of streets are divided into nineteen plow routes, two of which are grader routes in the hills.
 Snow plowing may commence on arterial streets or on hills when one inch or more of snow has accumulated from a single snowstorm or successive snowfalls.
 Plowing may commence on all residential streets when two or more inches of snow have accumulated from a single snowfall or successive snowfalls.